top of page

 A typical journey is made up of the following surrogacy costs:

-• Insurance.
+Insurance.
 Your friend can see if her health insurance will cover a surrogate pregnancy.
 Many do not, and in this instance, it is up to the intended parents to have proper pregnancy insurance in place for their surrogate.
+You can learn more about providing insurance for a surrogate from International Fertility Insurance.

-• Parent Legal Rights.
-These are costs intended parents can expect for the process of putting their names on the baby’s birth certificate.
+Parent Legal Rights.
+Intended parents can expect these costs for the process of putting their names on the baby’s birth certificate.

 Is It Cheaper To Have a Friend Be a Surrogate?

-At Circle Surrogacy, typical surrogacy journey costs are $157,750 (surrogacy only) and $184,750 (surrogacy plus egg donation).
-Both of these costs exclude IVF costs that are paid to your clinic.
-If you are using a friend or family member and not paying her a base fee, you can save about $35,000 from the costs listed above.
+At Circle Surrogacy, typical surrogacy journey costs are $168,500 (surrogacy only) and $193,450 (surrogacy plus egg donation).
+Both of these costs exclude IVF costs paid to your clinic.
+If you use a friend or family member and do not pay her a base fee, you can save about $35,000 from the costs listed above.

 It is a truly special gesture when a sister, cousin, or friend offers to be your gestational carrier.
 This act of generosity and selflessness is truly amazing.
 If you have someone in mind to be your surrogate, but they have not yet offered, perhaps you feel comfortable approaching the subject with them.